How to Calculate Average of Multiple Columns in Excel (6 Methods)

 You can use the SMALL function along with the AVERAGE function to calculate the average of the smallest numbers in a range spread over multiple columns.

-6. Excel OFFSET, AVERAGE, and COUNT Functions to Calculate Average of Last N Values in Multiple Columns
+6. Excel OFFSET, AVERAGE, and COUNT Functions to Calculate the Average of Last N Values in Multiple Columns

 Steps:

-• Type the following formula in Cell B13 and hit Enter.
+• Type the following formula in cell B13 and hit Enter.

 =AVERAGE(OFFSET(B5,0,COUNT(B5:F5)-3,1,3))